-- To help students become familiar with college and departmental requirements as reflected in the College Catalog and degree audit.
+- To help students become familiar with university and departmental requirements as reflected in the catalog and degree audit.

 - To help students recognize their academic strengths and weaknesses, establish realistic education goals and identify the courses necessary to achieve these goals.

-- To be sensitive to the varied needs of students as they develop academically and personally at Cortland and refer to campus resources as appropriate such as the Academic Support and Achievement Program (ASAP), Advisement and Transition, associate deans, Career Services, Counseling Center.
+- To be sensitive to the varied needs of students as they develop academically and personally at Cortland and refer to campus resources as appropriate such as The Learning Center (TLC), Advisement and Transition, associate deans, Career Services and the Counseling Center.

 - To be available during regularly scheduled office hours or by appointment to meet with students for academic advisement.